 EU in antitrust probe of e-book publishers, Apple

-BRUSSELS (AP) — The European Union's antitrust watchdog says it is probing whether five major publishing houses and technology company Apple have colluded to restrict competition in the market for e-books.
+BRUSSELS (AP) — The European Union's antitrust watchdog is probing whether Apple and five major publishing houses have colluded to restrict competition in the market for e-books.

-The European Commission's investigation focuses on potentially anticompetitive practices by publishers Hachette Livre, Harper Collins, Simon & Schuster, Penguin and Verlagsgruppe Georg von Holzbrinck.
+The European Commission probe announced Tuesday focuses on potentially anticompetitive practices by publishers Hachette Livre, a unit of France's Lagardere Publishing; Harper Collins, owned by Rupert Murdoch's U.S.-based News Corp.; CBS Corp.'s Simon & Schuster; Penguin, which is owned by U.K. publishing house Pearson Group; and Germany's Verlagsgruppe Georg von Holzbrinck.